 Once you start eating Monkey Bread, it’s really hard to stop!
 This pull-apart bread is soaked in cinnamon, sugar, and butter and couldn’t be easier to make.

-Monkey Bread is a simple pull-apart bread is OOZING everything that is delicious about breakfast sweets: Cinnamon, sugar, and butter.
+It is a simple pull-apart bread is OOZING everything that is delicious about breakfast sweets: Cinnamon, sugar, and butter.

-Monkey Bread is a brunch staple across the Midwest, especially at the holidays.
+This tasty bread is a brunch staple across the Midwest, especially at the holidays.
 A big thank you shout-out to my sister-in-law Erin, an Iowa native, for sharing her family’s version!
 It’s a keeper.

 How do I make Monkey Bread?